Jafarighm/jafarighm.github.io/_pages/cv.md

 *Ferdowsi University of Mashhad*<br>
 Apr 2024<br>

-**Achieved 5th place in the national entrance exam for the Master's program in Plant Biology, out of all candidates in Iran.**
+**Achieving 5th place in the national entrance exam for the Master's program in Plant Biology, out of all candidates in Iran.**<br>
 Aug 2021

 **Acknowledged officially by Vice President for Socio-Cultural and Student Affairs of the Ferdowsi University of Mashhad for honorable activity during scientific membership in the Student Scientific Society.**<br>